 2. User-friendly interface

-While most Intranets’ interfaces are not user-friendly, modern employee engagement platforms provide a much better user experience.
+While most intranets’ interfaces are not user-friendly, modern employee apps provide a much better user experience.
+They offer personalized employee news feeds where employees can easily and quickly find information relevant to their job functions, locations, departments and interests.

 Would you rather use something like this?